Thessaloniki

 Thessaloniki has a significant student population (it hosts Aristotle University, Greece's largest university) and experienced rising STR density through 2022-2025 as nomad demand shifted north from overcrowded Athenian neighbourhoods.
 The extension of the Athens model marks a political decision to treat Thessaloniki's housing market as equally deserving of protection rather than as an alternative destination that absorbs demand displaced from the capital.

 Authorities are reviewing further caps for island destinations including Santorini, Paros and the tourist-resort area of Halkidiki.
-The Thessaloniki extension is the first signal of geographic expansion beyond the capital.
+Thessaloniki's 1 July freeze is the first proof that the Athens model replicates city by city rather than remaining a one-off capital measure.